Microorganisms, a prerequisite for life

 Our gastrointestinal microbiota and our lifestyle are strongly connected.
 About 80 percent of our immune system is located in our gut and the balance between good and bad bacteria plays an important role for staying healthy.

-In a balanced gut outnumber the bad ones by ten to one.
+In a balanced gut, good bacteria outnumber the bad ones by ten to one.
 If bad bacteria start to exceed it may lead to various health conditions.
 In fact, new research indicates that there is a connection between an unbalanced microbiota and many common conditions such as diabetes, obesity, cardiovascular disease and asthma.

 What are probiotics?